 Billed as the Queen of the Spring Classics, Battenkill is a 75-mile mixed surface event for riders wanting a challenging, scenic, and competitive ride/race.
 Selected by Strambecco as one of the best cycling events in New England, the event typically attracts over 600 riders from throughout New England and Canada.
-Riders are grouped by ability at the starting line and begin simultaneously at 9:30 a.m. with a neutral roll out.
-The first 5 miles features a full police escort and rolling road closure.
+Riders are grouped by ability at the starting line and begin simultaneously at 9:30 a.m. with a neutral rollout.
+The first 5 miles feature a full police escort and rolling road closure.
 After that, the roads are open to the public, but traffic is very sparse.
-Course marshals are stationed at all critical intersections and hold traffic for riders.
-Neutral service is dedicated with cars and/or motorcycles.
+Course marshals have stationed at all critical intersections and hold traffic for riders.
+Neutral service is dedicated to cars and/or motorcycles.
 Sag wagons are also provided for riders not able to complete the course.

 The course that starts and finishes at the Washington County Fairgrounds is unlike any other in the US.
-It’s a back-road journey through open farmland, narrow canopies of trees, and a covered bridge — the kind of naturally car-free, rural roads you wish you could ride everyday.
+It’s a back-road journey through open farmland, narrow canopies of trees, and a covered bridge — the naturally car-free, rural roads you wish you could ride every day.
 Its steep, punchy climbs help shatter the field of riders, with a group of six finishing together considered large.
 The main Gran Fondo course comes in at 75 Miles and 5,000 feet of elevation gain.
-The route features lots of rollers and several notably steep climbs on gravel with pitches reaching 18% grade.
-If you are looking for routes slightly less challenging, but with a similar experience this year includes a Medio route of 44 miles and Piccolo route of 27 miles.
+The route features many rollers and several notably steep climbs on gravel with pitches reaching 18% grade.
+If you are looking for slightly less challenging routes with a similar experience, this year includes a Medio route of 44 miles and a Piccolo route of 27 miles.

 Battenkill’s 12 dirt sections spanning 18 miles are its trademark, and therein lies one of the special ingredients that have led to its popularity.
-Whether it’s actually the toughest one-day race in America is a matter of opinion, but to many of the riders — especially those new to racing — it certainly feels like it.
-The list of DNFs isn’t overly long, but the dirt sections can often result in punctured tires, so be sure to bring plenty of spares, pumps, and CO2 cartridges, or perhaps tubeless tires, sealant, or extra-big rubber.
+Whether it’s the toughest one-day race in America is a matter of opinion.
+Still, to many riders — especially those new to racing — it certainly feels like it.
+The list of DNFs isn’t overly long, but the dirt sections can often result in punctured tires, so be sure to bring plenty of spares, pumps, CO2 cartridges, or perhaps tubeless tires, sealant, or extra-big rubber.
 Despite the risk of punctures, most riders go with road vs. gravel bikes.
-The gravel sections are by and large hard packed and fairly smooth, although there are some loose sections to watch out for.
+The gravel sections are, by and large, hard-packed and relatively smooth, although there are some loose sections to watch out for.

-Tour of the Battenkill is produced by Ventures Endurance Events which also produces RAGBRAI, Ride the Rockies, and many popular running events.
+Tour of the Battenkill is produced by Ventures Endurance Events which also produces RAGBRAI (Ride Across Iowa), Ride the Rockies, and many popular running events.
 The start of Battenkill is at the Washington County Fairgrounds just 12 miles from Saratoga Springs, known as the “Queen of the Spas” and as a horse racing mecca.
-The town has a great art scene and is full of great hotel, dining, and bar options.
+The town has a great art scene full of a great hotel, dining, and bar options.
 This is a great event to make a long weekend out of.